raspiblitz/raspiblitz/shoppinglist_de.md

 # Shopping List: Germany

+*__NOTICE: This shopping list had just basic testing of components__ - [please report](https://github.com/rootzoll/raspiblitz/issues/691) if you have bad experiences or ideas for better cheaper updates.*

 The new shopping list comes in three different packages: Minimal, Standard & Maximal:

 ## Package: Standard (around 200 EUR)